The Coalition for Seniors’ and Nursing Home

 XIII Borrowing

-The Coalition for Seniors’ and Nursing Home Residents’ Rights may not borrow money unless recommended by the Board and approved at an Annual General Meeting.
+The Coalition for Seniors’ and Nursing Home Residents’ Rights shall not borrow money.

 XIV Quorum